Improving Robustness and Reliability in Medical Image Classification with Latent-Guided Diffusion and Nested-Ensembles: Experiments and Results

 \section{Experiments and Results}

-We evaluate our method on two medical imaging benchmarks: Tuberculosis chest X-ray dataset~\cite{rahman2020reliable} and the ISIC Melanoma skin cancer dataset~\cite{rotemberg2021patient}.
+We evaluate the proposed method on two medical imaging benchmarking datasets: Tuberculosis chest X-ray dataset~\cite{rahman2020reliable} and the ISIC Melanoma skin cancer dataset~\cite{rotemberg2021patient}.
 The Tuberculosis chest X-ray dataset consists of X-ray images of 3500 patients with Tuberculosis and 3500 patients without Tuberculosis.
-The ISIC Melanoma skin cancer dataset contains images of 5105 patients with malignant skin cancer and 5500 patients with benign skin cancer.
-We choose a range of baseline methods that cover various architectures: CNNs, transformers, and hybrid models with both CNNs and transformers.
-Note that we only train models on the original domain, in other words, where no data augmentation is applied to the training set image.
+The ISIC Melanoma skin cancer dataset contains lesion images of 5085 patients with malignant skin cancer and 5480 patients with benign tumor.
+A range of baseline methods are chosen for comparisons and these cover a variety of different architectures: \begin{itemize}[labelwidth=!, topsep=0pt, leftmargin=*] \item \textbf{Comparison with Non-ensemble Methods:}\; To evaluate the advantages of the ensembling framework over using individual models, several widely used non-ensemble methods are included: ResNets \cite{he2016deep} and ViTs \cite{dosovitskiyimage}.
+Additionally, comparisons with models based on hybrid architectures are included, such as MedViT~\cite{manzari2023medvit}. \item \textbf{Comparison with Existing Ensemble Methods:}\; To provide a comprehensive evaluation, the proposed ensemble method is compared against state-of-the-art ensemble deep learning methods specifically designed for medical image classification, including deep tree training of convolutional ensembles (DTT)~\cite{yang2021two}, improved convolutional ensembles (ICNN-Ensemble)~\cite{musaev2023icnn} and dynamic-weighted ensembles (DWE)~\cite{Pacheco2020Learning}. \end{itemize}

-We compare our method with baselines that are widely used in medical image analysis with classification accuracy and confidence calibration error as metrics~\cite{litjens2017survey,qiu2016initial,gulshan2016development,ardila2019end,ronneberger2015u,chen2021transunet,li2018h,li2014medical,tajbakhsh2016convolutional}, such as the ResNet~\cite{he2016deep} family, Vision Transformers (ViTs)~\cite{dosovitskiyimage}.
-In addition, we evaluate other methods that are widely used in natural image classification but have not been investigated in previous works on robust medical image classification tasks (see methods column in \cref{tab:accclean} for the complete list).
-We hope that this work can inspire future works that dive deeper into this topic.

-For the chest X-ray dataset, the sample quantity for training/validation/testing set split is $5670/630/700$, and all samples are binary labeled.
-For the ISIC skin cancer dataset, the sample quantity for training/validation/testing set split is $7605/1000/2000$, and all samples are binary labeled.
-We choose $K=5$, $M=20$, $T=1000$, and $\alpha_1=1-10^{-4}$, $\alpha_T=0.98$ as hyper-parameter configuration for our method.